-God’s restoration even includes our bodies.
-Romans 8:11 is a marvelous verse that shows the extent of God’s salvation for our entire being:
+God’s salvation even includes our bodies.
+Romans 8:11 is a marvelous verse that shows the extent of His restoration of our entire being:

 “And if the Spirit of the One who raised Jesus from the dead dwells in you, He who raised Christ Jesus from the dead will also give life to your mortal bodies through His Spirit who indwells you.”

-Eventually, through the spreading and growing of God’s divine life in us, our whole being will be full of this life.
+Eventually, through the spreading and growing of God’s divine life in us, our whole being will be filled with this life.
 Instead of expressing the evil nature of Satan, we will express God with every part.
 What a complete and wonderful salvation we have in Christ!

 By realizing what really happened in the garden of Eden and the consequences of Adam and Eve’s disobedience, we can appreciate the scope of God’s salvation, which is for His purpose.
-As a result, we’re filled with love for our Savior Jesus Christ and give Him room to grow in us.
+As a result, we’re filled with love for our Savior, Jesus Christ, and give Him more room to grow in us.